 Partner with 1-800Accountant for all of your quarterly tax needs

-You can treat quarterly estimated taxes as a pain you'll have to live with, or you get proactive and use it to help generate the insights you need to grow your business.
-That's easier said than done, which is why so many small business owners and entrepreneurs trust 1-800Accountant, America's leading virtual accounting firm for small businesses, for estimated tax help.
+You can treat quarterly estimated taxes as a pain you'll have to live with, or you can get proactive and use them to help generate the insights you need to grow your business.
+That can be a challenge, which is why many small business owners and entrepreneurs trust 1-800Accountant, America's leading virtual accounting firm, for estimated tax help.

-Whether it's quarterly estimated taxes, tax advisory, or any of our professional accounting services, we have the affordable solution you need to help your business stay compliant.
-Schedule a quick consultation – usually 30 minutes or less – to learn how we can help.
+Whether it's quarterly estimated taxes,tax advisory, or any of our affordable, tax-deductible accounting services, we have the solution you need to ensure compliance every quarter.
+Schedule a quick 30-minute consultation to get started.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 1-800Accountant assumes no liability for actions taken in reliance upon the information contained herein.